jalieven/tutorials/angularjs/template/README.md

 	are accessible.

-	Now when you write tests for JavaScript in folder "test/js" and you change/save anything in "../static/js" that is tested then those tests will be run automagically.
+	Now when you write tests for JavaScript in folder "test/js" and you change/save anything in "../static/js" that is tested then those tests will be run auto-magically.

 	TODO
 	but first see: http://www.youtube.com/watch?v=APyRKfxHLgU